Hieromon/AutoConnect/README.md

 ## Change log

+### [0.9.6] Sep.
+27, 2018
+- Improvement of detecting RSSI of saved SSID.
+- Fixed disconnection SoftAP completely at the first connection phase of the AutoConnect::begin.

 ### [0.9.5] Aug.
 27, 2018
 - Supports the espressif arduino-esp32 core.
 - Fixed that crash may occur if the number of stored credentials in the EEPROM is smaller than the number of found WiFi networks.